 Results from the Ocular Hypertension Treatment Study (OHTS) demonstrate that lowering elevated IOP reduces the risk of developing glaucomatous visual field and optic nerve damage.
-It is important to evaluate the full extent of IOP fluctuation over time to determine who is at greatest risk of developing glaucoma and, therefore, who should receive treatment to prevent future glaucoma.
+16 It is important to evaluate the full extent of IOP fluctuation over time to determine who is at greatest risk of developing glaucoma and, therefore, who should receive treatment to prevent future glaucoma.
 Intraocular pressure is measured in each eye, preferably by Goldmann applanation tonometry, before gonioscopy or dilation of the pupil.
-Recording time of day of IOP measurements may be helpful to assess diurnal variation.
+85 Recording time of day of IOP measurements may be helpful to assess diurnal variation.
 The significance of diurnal IOP fluctuation and the development of glaucomatous damage has yet to be fully established in the literature.
 86-96 Additional IOP measurements may be indicated, either at different hours of the day on the same day or on different days.
 Larger inter-eye asymmetry of IOP has also been shown to be a risk for developing glaucoma.
+97 pigment dispersion, peripheral anterior synechiae, angle neovascularization, and inflammatory precipitates.
+98 A useful technique to examine a narrow anterior chamber angle is to have the patient look slightly towards the mirror of the gonioprism into which the examiner is looking.